elastacloud/cloud-operating-model/README.md

 This document, produced by Elastacloud Limited, attempts to lead a discussion in building a comprehensive operating model.

+## Definitions

+- In-house technology
+    - Our IT Team and everything they influence in our technology stack
+- Vendor supplied technology
+    - Those cloud services we can buy in

 ## Cloud Fundamentals

+The core of the operating model is to expand the productivity and capability of the in-house technology team by leveraging the available vendor supplied technology.
+The range of the vendor supplied technologies varies from supplier to supplier, but is generally regarded as broad at this stage in Cloud evolution.

+Vendor supplied technologies should be measured along the following lines:

+- *PaaS First* - Prefer services that abstract significant overhead from the in-house technology team
+  - *Buy vs build* - Evaluation of the effort required to simulate the functionality versus the cost of any platform service gives a ROI for adoption
+  - *Lockin metric* - Evaluation of the effort required to simulate the functionality versus the availability of equivalent platform services gives a portability metric
+- *OSS* - Prefer services that offer their internals as Open Source software licenses

 ### Infrastructure